-Self doubt also means a lack of confidence, and it is a weakness that puts a lower ceiling on a student’s accomplishments.
-A student riddled with self doubt is less likely to ask for extra credit or volunteer for extracurricular programs.
+Self-doubt also means a lack of confidence.
+It is one of the weaknesses that puts a lower ceiling on a student’s accomplishments.
+A student riddled with this weakness is less likely to ask for extra credit or volunteer for extracurricular programs.

 They are also less likely to be an active participant in class.

 “As an introvert, I am reluctant to put myself out there and discover other activities I might be great at.
 I’ve been placing myself in interactions outside my comfort zone to fix this, and my confidence is improving.
 I believe more of this will keep the self doubt away.”

 Stubborn students refuse to alter their attitude or viewpoint even in the face of better arguments.
 They are more likely to trigger conflict and are always determined to do what they want.

 Stubbornness also makes it harder to collaborate and participate in group discussions.

 Some professors and employers might appreciate this quality in a student or employee.
 Others resent it.